unoplatform/uno.extensions/doc/07-Navigation.md

 ## Attributes
-A region needs to be defined in XAML using one of these attached properties
+A region needs to be defined in XAML using one of these attached properties:

 **Region.Attached = true/false**
 Indicates that a region should be attached to the specified `FrameworkElement`.